michaelmyc/mainsail-arducam-imx519/README.md

 # ArduCam 16MP IMX519 Autofocus Camera on Mainsail

-<b style="color: red; font-size: large;">This is NOT A GUIDE to get ArduCam working on Mainsail.
+> :warning: This is NOT A GUIDE to get ArduCam working on Mainsail.
 Solutions used in this writeup employs pre-release software, potentially breaking changes to system configuration files, and modified libcamera binaries from ArduCam.
-Use these solutions at your own discretion. </b>
+There's a high chance something may break in the future.
+Use these solutions at your own discretion.

 ## Overview